How to set Default Keys and reset Motion Layer Keys

 When you are modifying the pose via the Edit Motion Layer panel and are not satisfied with the results, then you may also click this button to neutralize the data in the key and start all over again.

 Select a character that already has an applied motion.

 Open Timeline to observe the character's motion clip.

 Go to the desired frame, set one Motion Layer key to tune the bone offsets for the

-If you are not satisfied with the result then you may want to reset all the offsets:
+If you are not satisfied with the result then you can reset all the offsets:

 - Delete this key and add a new key again.